i-bar/sw-sec/PITCHME.md

  * [OWASP authentication cheat sheet](https://www.owasp.org/index.php/Authentication_Cheat_Sheet)

 Preview:
- * Implement proper password strength controls;
+ * Enforce strong pwds;
- * Implement secure password recovery mechanism;
+ * Implement secure pwd recovery mechanism;
  * Store passwords in a secure fashion (e.g. bcrypt);
  * Transmit pwds only over TLS or other strong transport;
  * Require re-authentication for sensitive features;
- * Implement pwd lockout or multifactor (prevents Brute Force);
+ * Implement pwd lockout or multifactor (prevents Brute Force, but attention to DoS);
  * Use multi-factor authentication (sth they know + own + are);
- * Implement secure pwd recovery mechanism...
+ * Force users to renew their pwds after a period of time;

 ---